🎬 In this article 🎬

 You can also deactivate the ability for your audience to download the episode from the Player or the Podcast Page.
 The download feature is ON by default.

-Step 5: Manage my episode’s visibility and listening experience
+Step 5: Enhance my listeners' listening experience

-To increase your episode’s visibility, you can:
+To increase your listeners' experience for your episode, you can:

 Send a newsletter to those who subscribed on your Ausha Podcast Page and thus retain your established community.

-Finally, you can divide your episode into chapters to allow your listeners to tune in to your episode their own way. ⇒ See "How do I use chapters?" for more information.
+Divide your episode into chapters to allow your listeners to tune in to your episode their own way. ⇒ See "How do I use chapters?" for more information.

 Step 6: Publish, schedule, or just save the episode